RGonzLin/RAGamuffin/README.md

 * **NEW!** With a simple prompt search the web (via Google) and let the LLM answer all your questions Perplexity-style.
 * Toggle between RAG, web search and conversation modes.
 * Provide a link to a webpage or YouTube video and query the LLM regarding it.
 * Change LLMs on the fly without clearing the conversation history.
+* **Now RAGamuffin is more capable with the addition of `llama3.1` to Ollama, try it out!**

 ## Get started
 1. Download Ollama: `https://ollama.com`.
 2. `pip install ollama PyPDF2 faiss numpy requests beautifulsoup4 youtube_transcript_api google`.
-3. Start Ollama by clicking the App icon, this will not open any window but it will run on the background.
-4. Download some models by typing `ollama pull` followed by the name of the model, in the terminal (I recommend `llama3` for the LLM and `all-minilm` for the embedding model).
+3. Download some models by typing `ollama pull` followed by the name of the model, in the terminal (I recommend `llama3.1` for the LLM and `mxbai-embed-large` for the embedding model).
-5. Run the script by typing `python ragamuffin.py`.
+4. Run the script by typing `python ragamuffin.py`.
-6. Choose the default models and documents directory or specify your own.
-7. All done! start chatting about your documents with complete privacy.
+5. All done!
+Start chatting about your documents with complete privacy.

-After this first setup, you will only need to **start Ollama as explained in step 3**, and then go directly to step 5.
+After this first setup, you will only need to **start from step 4**.

 ## In the chat
 Simply type to chat with the LLM!